You Said, We Did: How Your Feedback Works in LLMVC

-In 2016, the NSS gave us some very encouraging news.
-We had great scores for teaching, with an overall score of 92% and some very strong scores for Film & Visual Culture (99%), Language & Linguistics (97%), English (94%), and Spanish & Latin American Studies (93%).
-Your teachers also scored highly for their enthusiasm, with an overall rating of 94%, and outstanding performances in Spanish & Latin American Studies (100%), Language & Linguistics (96%), Film & Visual Culture (95%), English (95%), French & Francophone Studies (92%) and German Studies (90%).
-It also told us about things for improvement, including prompt return of work and helpfulness of feedback, and we’ve been working on those during this year.
+The NSS has given us some very encouraging news in the past couple of years.
+We’ve had great scores for teaching, including outstanding results for Film & Visual Culture (98%), Language & Linguistics (97%), Music (95%) and English (94%).
+Your teachers also scored highly for their enthusiasm, with very strong performances in Spanish & Latin American Studies (100%), Language & Linguistics (96%), Film & Visual Culture (95%), English (95%), French & Francophone Studies (92%) and German Studies (90%).
+In NSS 2017, Music and German came first in Scotland for overall student satisfaction, with Film & Visual Culture equal first in the UK for teaching quality.
+The NSS has also told us about things for improvement, including prompt return of work and helpfulness of feedback, which we’ve been working hard to improve.

 Don’t forget that we are here for you.
 Make sure that you use all the opportunities available to you to let us know what’s working well, and what could work better.

 Thanks for reading, and good luck with your studies!